ab-10/ab-10.github.io/_posts/2022-05-05-K8s-For-Data-Preprocessing.md

 1. Create a Docker repository:

-    `gcloud artifacts repositories create docker-repo-name --repository-format=docker \
+    `gcloud facts repositories create docker-repo-name --repository-format=docker \
     --location=us-central1 --description="Replace this with an appropriate description!"`

     `us-central1` should be set to whatever location you use for your GCP project.

     `docker-repo-name` should be replaced with the name you want to use for the repository.

-    Verify that the previous command was successful with `gcloud artifacts repositories list`.
+    Verify that the previous command was successful with `gcloud artefacts repositories list`.

 1. Configure Docker to use `gcloud` authentication: